RaceStatsApp Review: Horse Racing Betting & Analytics App

 One member said that it took him a while to get used to the new way of thinking about betting, but "when data simply tells you a favourite cannot win, and it's even money, or even shorter, you cannot deny its power.".

-We haven't seen anything like RaceStatsApp before and it is a completely different concept to everything else out there.
-There is no doubt in our minds that you can make a profit from this software, so long as you take the time to learn it.
+Personally, I haven't seen anything like RaceStatsApp before and it is a completely different concept to everything else out there.
+There is no doubt in my mind that you can make a profit from this software, so long as you take the time to learn it.

 Getting Started with RaceStatsApp

-The first step to get started with RaceStatsApp is to watch all of the training videos and this is an absolute must.
+The first step to getting started with RaceStatsApp is to watch all the training videos - this is absolutely essential.

-We actually watched them several times, whilst tinkering with the software at the same time.
-There is a lot to learn and it can be overwhelming at first and without watching the videos you would struggle to find your way around.
+I watched them several times while experimenting with the software, and there's a lot to learn, which can be overwhelming at first.
+Without watching the videos, you would struggle to find your way around.

 The video playlist is located here and you don't have to be a member to take a look, so you can get a good idea of what the software is about before signing up.